-Repetitively perform an action in your app that you can repeat and that starts and finishes in the same state.
+Perform an action or short sequence in your app that you can repeat and that starts and finishes in the same state.

-After each iteration of the repeated action, click the Mark Generations button to take a snapshot of the heap.
+After one iteration of the repeatable action, click the Mark Generation button in the inspector sidebar to take a snapshot of the heap.

-Repeat steps 4 and 5 until you see whether the heap is growing without limit, and then click the Stop button.
+Repeat steps 5 and 6 several times, until you see whether or not the heap is growing without limit; then click the Stop button.

 Analyze objects captured by the heap snapshot to locate abandoned memory.